In government, academia, journalism, and the private sector, Juliette Kayyem has served as a national leader in America’s homeland security efforts.

 Juliette Kayyem is currently the Robert and Renee Belfer Senior Lecturer in Public Policy at Harvard’s Kennedy School of Government, where she is Faculty Director of the Homeland Security Project and the Security and Global Health Project.

-She presently serves as CEO of Grip Mobility, a technology company looking to provide transparency in the rideshare industry.
-She has spent over 15 years managing complex policy initiatives and organizing government responses to major crises in both state and federal government.
+She is the CEO and Co – Founder of Grip Mobility, a technology company looking to provide transparency in the rideshare industry.
+She has spent over 20 years managing complex policy initiatives and organizing government responses to major crises in both state and federal government.

 Kayyem appears frequently on CNN as their on-air national security analyst.
 Additionally, she is a weekly featured analyst on Boston Public Radio, 89.7 WGBH Boston’s Local NPR.
 She also has columns in The Atlantic.